AndreasAugustin/actions-template-sync/README.md

 in defining the files and folders that should be excluded from syncing with the template repository.

 It can also be stored inside `.github` folder.

+The `template_sync_ignore_file_path` parameter allows you to specify a path to an ignore file.
+This variable defaults to `.templatesyncignore`.
+Changing this allows you to support template sync with more than one repository using different ignore files.

+The action will look for the path specified within `.` or `.github/`

 _Note: It is not possible to sync also the `.templatesyncignore` itself.
 Any changes from the template repository will be restored automatically._